vespa-engine/blog/_posts/2023-02-03-improving-text-ranking-with-few-shot-prompting.md

 model.
 If the question passes this test, we also sample two negative query-document pairs from the top 100 documents ranked by the zero-shot model.
-After the consistency filter, the number of positive query, document pairs drops to 14,156.
+After the consistency filter, the number of positive query, document pairs drops to 14,156 (43% retention).
+The high retention percentage demonstrates that the `flan-t5-xl` and prompt combination is creating specific and detailed queries.

 ![alt_text](/assets/2023-02-03-improving-text-ranking-with-few-shot-prompting/training-data.png)
 _Dataframe with the generated synthetic queries and the document